koudelka/honeydew/README.md

    * Run with replication (with queues running on multiple nodes)
    * Persist jobs to disk (dets)
    * Follow various safety modes ("access contexts").
+ - An Ecto-backed queue that automatically enqueues jobs when a new row is inserted.

 If you want to implement your own queue, check out the included queues as a guide.
 Try to keep in mind where exactly your queue state lives, is your queue process(es) where jobs live, or is it a completely stateless connector for some external broker?
 Or a hybrid?
 I'm excited to see what you come up with, please open a PR! <3